-a) For each complaint of sex discrimination, records documenting the informal resolution process or the grievance procedures and the resulting outcome.

-- b) all information regarding any action taken, including supportive measures, and a rationale as to why a complaint was not filed.
+- a) For each complaint of sex discrimination, records documenting the informal resolution process or the grievance procedures and the resulting outcome. - b) all information regarding any action taken , including supportive measures, and a rationale as to why a complaint was not filed.
 If a complainant was not provided supportive measures, a rationale must be provided as to why supportive measures were not provided - c) All materials used to provide training which may be made available upon request for inspection by members of the public.

 Generally, information from a student's conduct file is not released without the written consent of the student.
 However, certain information may be provided to individuals within or outside the institution who have a legitimate legal or educational interest in obtaining it.
-Please refer to LIM's privacy policy and the federal Family Educational Rights and Privacy Act of 1974 (FERPA).
+Please refer to LIM's privacy policy and the federal Family Educational Rights and Privacy Act of 1974 (FERPA) and any applicable state or local law regarding student records.